kath-a-rine/reading-notes/class-01.md

 **Methods** tell you something about an object and can "change the value of one or more of that object's properties." *(Duckett, Jon.
 JavaScript and JQuery: interactive front-end web development, p.
 32)*

 >Computers use data to create models of things in the real world.
-The events, methods, and properties of an object all releate to each other. ***Events can trigger methods, and methods can retrieve or update an object's properties.*** - *Duckett, Jon.
+The events, methods, and properties of an object all relate to each other. ***Events can trigger methods, and methods can retrieve or update an object's properties.*** - *Duckett, Jon.
 JavaScript and JQuery: interactive front-end web development (p.
 34)*

 ***HTML is the content of the webpage.
 CSS is how that content is presented.
 JavaScript is the action on the page.***